-Tea Chai Té, a two-location company in tea-loving Portland, boasts a massive tea menu divided into categories ranging from blacks to pu-erhs to greens to rooibos, and every tea can be made latte-style.
-The resulting drinks aren’t just staggering in their variety, they draw the tentative palate from the familiarity of sweet and spicy masala chai to unconventionals like coconut chai and ginger green chai, and more delicate offerings like a silver needles white tea latte.
-The teas are complemented, not overshadowed, by a variety of milks and sweeteners.
+Tea Chai Té, a two-location company in tea-loving Portland, boasts a massive tea menu divided into categories ranging from black to pu-erhs to green to rooibos, and every tea can be made latte-style.
+The resulting drinks aren’t just staggering in their variety, but they draw the tentative palate from the familiarity of more commonly known sweet and spicy masala chai to unconventional tea lattes like coconut chai and ginger green chai and more delicate offerings like silver needles white tea latte.
+The teas are complemented, not overshadowed, by various kinds of milk and sweeteners.

 Each ingredient influences the end product, but Brandon Langlois of Tea Chai Té says, “The milk is the biggest part of the drink, so how you treat it is hugely important.”
-At Tea Chai Té, tea lattes are made by steeping the tea with a little hot water and the milk.
-The length of steeping time and the order in which very hot water or the hot milk are added change by the tea.
-A delicate white tea will be steeped in the milk alone, while a hearty Assam will be started with 190-degree water and, a minute in, the milk added.
+At Tea Chai Té, tea lattes are made by steeping the tea with hot water and milk.
+The length of steeping time and the order in which water and milk are added change depending on the tea.
+A delicate white tea will be steeped in the milk alone, while a hearty Assam will be started with 190-degree water and the milk added a minute after.

 Far more than simply a sweet, milky drink, the tea latte can fulfill its promise by beckoning customers into a deeper world of tea culture.

-—Emily McIntyre is a regular contributor to Fresh Cup.
+Emily McIntyre is a regular contributor to Fresh Cup.
 She is the co-owner of Catalyst Coffee Consulting in Portland.
+Photos by Cynthia Meadors.

 This story was originally published on May 12, 2015 and has been updated to meet Fresh Cup’s current editorial standards.